ederparaiso/joss/README.md

-# joss
+# Jira on Spreadsheets (joss)
-Manage Jira issues on google sheets!
+Manage your Jira issues on google sheets!